 Current Specials

-The Clifton is offering a number of specials and offers.
-This includes a Fall Harvest Package through November 31, History Lovers Package with two night accommodations and two passes to Monticello and Staycation, with luxurious accommodations and dinner at 1799.
+The Clifton is offering several specials and offers.
+This includes a Fall Harvest Package through November 31, a History Lovers Package with two-night accommodations and two passes to Monticello, and Staycatia with luxurious accommodations and dinner at 1799.

 Related: Stay In Virginia’s Hunt & Wine Country